abhishekkumar177/AI_TASK_MANAGER_2.8/CONTRIBUTING.md

-# 🤝 Contributing to AI Task Manager & College Media
+# 🤝 Contributing to AI Task Manager 2.8

 Welcome! 👋 Whether you’re a beginner, student, or experienced developer, your contributions are truly valued.
 We are building an AI-driven future for task management and media, and we’re excited to have you on board!